elastic/rally/docs/adding_tracks.rst

     tracks/acme/products.json
     tracks/acme/track.json

 The files are organized as follows:

 * ``track.json`` contains the actual Rally track.
 For details see the :doc:`track reference<track>`.
 * ``companies.json`` and ``products.json`` contain the mapping and settings for the extracted indices.
 * ``*-documents.json(.bz2)`` contains the sources of all the documents from the extracted indices.
 The files suffixed with ``-1k`` contain a smaller version of the document corpus to support :ref:`test mode <add_track_test_mode>`.
+* ``operations/default.json`` contains a sample operation that can be used when adding search requests to the track.
+* ``challenges/default.json`` contains the initial actions for the default challenge - delete index, create, and bulk-index.

 Creating a track from scratch
 -----------------------------